lannes/lannes.github.io/launcher/README.md

 	* `HOST`: https://apisdk.vtcgame.vn
 	* `CLIENT ID`: There is different value for each game.

-`CLIENT ID`: application identifer when connect to VTC system.
+`CLIENT ID`: application identifier when connect to VTC system.

 ### **4.2.
 Get account detail**